MatthewMcManness/EECS-582-Project/Readme.md

 #### Raspberry Pi
 The Raspberry Pi 500 is a fast, powerful computer integrated into a high-quality keyboard, delivering the ultimate compact PC experience.
 Equipped with the same quad-core 64-bit Arm processor and RP1 I/O controller as the Raspberry Pi 5, it also includes a built-in aluminum heatsink for enhanced thermal performance.
 This ensures smooth operation even under heavy workloads while supporting stunning dual 4K display output.

+For further Raspberry Pi setup instructions please refer to [this guide](misc/raspberrypi_setup.md).

 ##### Features:

 * 2.4GHz quad-core 64-bit Arm Cortex-A76 CPU